kimtore/visp/doc/intro.md

 ## Adding tracks to the playlist

-A highlighted track (or selection of tracks) can be added to the current list with `a`, or added and played with `<Enter>`.
+A highlighted track (or selection of tracks) can be added to the playback queue with `a`, or played with `<Enter>`.
-(When the current playlist is focused, `<Enter>` will just play, rather than also adding a duplicate.)

 `x`, meanwhile, will delete the highlighted track from the list.
+Note that changes aren't persisted to your Spotify library (yet).

 ## Searching for tracks

-PMS employs a very fast and powerful search engine called _Bleve_.
+Visp employs a very fast and powerful search engine called _Bleve_.
-The following is an example on how to do a search in PMS:
+The following is an example on how to do a search in Visp:

 To start a search, type `/` (or `:inputmode search`).
 The tracklist will be cleared, and a slash will appear in the statusline.